 The majority of pesticides used by Timberlands are herbicides at establishment, either through pre-plant desiccation or release after planting.
 There are many weeds that affect establishment with gorse, blackberry, broom and grass having the greatest effect.
 Timberlands aim to minimise pesticide use, in particular those considered highly hazardous by FSC.
-The graph below shows the use of FSC highly hazardous herbicides has reduced from 55% to less than 27% of establishment practices.
-This is partly due to reclassification of pesticides by FSC and Timberlands' efforts to minimise their use.
-Noting that Glyphosate was recently classified as highly hazardous by FSC and increased the ratio from 1% to the current 27%.
+The graph below shows the use of establishment herbicides by Timberlands.